puppykitten/ctf/sftp/README.md

 But wait, nevermind it being simple - this is just completely wrong, right?!
 After all if the realloc is a NOP, then naturally it would result in overflows whereever it is actually used.
 What's worse, the malloc returning a random address is obviously insecure, since nothing apart from chance seems to be standing in the way of creating overlapping allocations.

 But nevermind that - this obviously can not even "just work" like this, can it?!
 How would `rand() & 0x1FFFFFFF | 0x40000000LL` be returning valid (mapped) memory addresses?
 Clearly, we are missing something here.
-There has to be some custom code BEFORE the main() is executed.
+There has to be some custom code BEFORE `main()` is executed.

 More reversing is needed and we have to look for something before main.
 You would immediately assume that something was put into the `init_array` and of course if we look at the start function, we find this is the case indeed: